-We are within walking distance from a number of London Underground stations, the closest being Barbican, St Paul’s and Moorgate.
+We are within walking distance of a number of London Underground and Elizabeth Line stations, the closest being Barbican, St Paul’s, Farringdon and Moorgate

 Barbican: 4 min walk; Hammersmith & City, Metropolitan, Circle lines

-Moorgate: 7 min walk; Hammersmith & City, Metropolitan, Circle lines
+Moorgate: 7 min walk; Hammersmith & City, Metropolitan, Circle, Northern lines

 St Paul's: 11 min walk; Central line

 The nearest tube station served by the Night Tube (Friday and Saturday) is St Paul's on the Central line.

 Plan your journey and find up to date travel information on the TfL website.

 The nearest train stations are Liverpool Street and Farringdon.

 Old Street and Moorgate are also served by Great Northern and Thameslink trains and are within walking distance of the Barbican.

 The new Elizabeth Line can be accessed from Farringdon Station.